Nutritionist and Dietitian

 Some nutrition degree and supervised practice programs and are accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 In addition, other nutrition programs are offered by colleges or universities with regional or national accreditation.
 Detailed information about nutrition program accreditation is included below.

-Here are three examples of ACEND-accredited nutrition programs which offer bachelor and master of science degrees in nutrition.
+Here are three examples of ACEND-accredited nutrition programs.

 California State University, Northridge